-For pressure indicator on the home screen, impressure gauge symbol is displayed.
+For pressure indicator on the home screen, repeatedly until the pressure gauge symbol appears.

 2. If the pre-charge pressure of the expansion vessel is lower than the static system pressure: Top up with nitrogen at the valve of the diaphragm expansion vessel until the pre-charge pressure is 0.1 to 0.2 bar (10 to 20 kPa) higher than the static system pressure.